sneha-0723/API_data_tabular_display/README.md

 # TABULAR DISPLAY OF API DATA
 The main purpose of this application is fetching  data from an external  api and displaying the details in a tabular format.

-It is built with features for searching,filtering data according to column, exporting data in csv/pdf format,sorting according to a particular column, pagination etc.
+It is built with features for searching,filtering data within a column, exporting data in csv/pdf format,sorting according to a particular column, pagination etc.

 <img width="700" alt="2022-03-07 (1)" src="https://user-images.githubusercontent.com/82633814/156999166-fdda2448-2ea1-4864-b26a-53e327edb76d.png">